 - Parenteral analgesics

-- Transfer to OR or admit to surgical service.
+- Transfer to the operating room or admit to the surgical service.

 We list the most important complications.
 The selection is not exhaustive.

 - Mortality rate in untreated intestinal strangulation: 100%

 - High risk of recurrence , particularly with chronic or recurring etiologies